starranuk/dice-game/README.md

 **Images**

- - Royalty free images from www.freeiconspng.com which were edited in to alter their colours in MS paintbrush. blank.png - this was used to clear the image cache in the browser when changing from a higher to a lower level.
+ - Royalty free images from www.freeiconspng.com which were edited MS Paintbrush to alter their colours. blank.png - this was used to clear the image cache in the browser when changing from a higher to a lower level.

  - Bootstrap icons for dice buttons/levels and score icons.